 On our fourth day in Fiji, the rain cleared up and we had eight days of perfect weather.
 Think deep blue skies and plenty of sun.
 It still rained occasionally overnight.

 And then a low pressure system moved in.
 The strong winds whipped up the ocean waves and visibility.
-Snorkeling and diving was still feasible for the first few days before conditions really deteriorated.
+Snorkelling and diving was still feasible for the first few days before conditions really deteriorated.

 On our last full day, the resort warned us that the next Yasawa Flyer service may not run.
 Two cyclones were approaching Vanuatu (1200km to the west).